Analysis | Could the Supreme Court give Republicans more control over how to run elections?

 It’s a legal theory that’s been pushed by conservatives for two decades.
 The court hasn’t paid it much attention, write scholars Eliza Sweren Becker and Michael Waldman.
 George W. Bush tried to use it in his contested 2000 election to argue that Florida’s Supreme Court was taking away the legislature’s right to decide who won in that state; it drew only three votes.

 But it regained prominence in the 2020 election, when Trump urged legislatures in states he lost to overturn the popular vote based on dubious, unproven claims of fraud.
-Around this time, some conservatives on the Supreme Court — like Justices Brett M. Kavanaugh and Neil M. Gorsuch and Samuel Alito — were sympathetic to GOP arguments about the legislature having absolute authority over elections.
+Around this time, some conservatives on the Supreme Court — like Justices Brett M. Kavanaugh, Neil M. Gorsuch and Samuel A. Alito Jr. — were sympathetic to GOP arguments about the legislature having absolute authority over elections.

 This year, it came to the attention of the Supreme Court in gerrymandering cases.
 Republicans in North Carolina argued that the Supreme Court should allow them and only them to draw maps, because they are majority in the legislature, and the Constitution says the “legislature.”